|Language:||English B2 level or IELTS 5.0/TOEFL 72|

 - teaching on academic courses.

-Graduates will be able to perform research and development activities in area of sports physiology and genetics in public (universities, colleges, research centers) and private (sport teams, health and fitness centers) organisations.
+Graduates will be able to perform research and development activities in area of sports physiology and genetics in public (universities, colleges, research centers) and private (sport teams, health and fitness centers) organizations.
 They will be qualified to continue their studies towards PhD in biomedical sciences.